Abstraction Health

 100420 mg

-Studied doses range from 100 mg/day for general antioxidant and fertility support up to 420 mg/day in cardiovascular trials such as Q-SYMBIO; ubiquinol (reduced form) may provide superior bioavailability compared to ubiquinone at equivalent doses.
+Studied doses range from 100–200 mg/day for general use and fertility support, up to 420 mg/day in cardiovascular trials such as Q-SYMBIO; ubiquinol (reduced form) may require lower doses than ubiquinone due to superior bioavailability.

 ↑ These are ranges from research studies, not personal dosing recommendations.
 Discuss with a clinician.